Crunch-io/diagnose/README.md

 18
 ```

+Instruments aren't limited to recording devices!
+Use probes to fire off any kind of event handler.
+Instruments are free to maintain state themselves, or read it from somewhere else, to control their own behavior or even implement feedback mechanisms.
+A truly evil instrument could even alter the args/kwargs passed to a function on the fly, or call arbitrary Python code to do any number of crazy things.
+Consequently, it's up to you to govern what instruments are added to your environment.

 ## Managers

 In a running system, we want to add, remove, start, and stop probes and instruments without having to code at an interactive prompt or restart the system; we do this with an InstrumentManager.
 Start by configuring the global diagnose.manager: